open-edge-insights/eii-tools/EmbPublisher/README.md

 ### About tool
-- This tool acts as a brokered publisher of EIS messagebus.
+- This tool acts as a brokered publisher of EII messagebus.
-- Telegaf's eis messagebus input plugin acts as a subscriber to the EIS broker.
+- Telegaf's eii messagebus input plugin acts as a subscriber to the EII broker.

 ### How to integrate this tool with video/timeseries use case.
-- In 'time-series.yml'/'video-streaming.yml' file, please add 'EISZmqBroker' and 'tools/EmbPublisher' components.
+- In 'time-series.yml'/'video-streaming.yml' file, please add 'EIIZmqBroker' and 'tools/EmbPublisher' components.
-- Use the modifiled  'time-series.yml'/'video-streaming.yml' file as an argument while generating the docker-compose.yml file using the 'eis_builder.py' utility.
+- Use the modifiled  'time-series.yml'/'video-streaming.yml' file as an argument while generating the docker-compose.yml file using the 'eii_builder.py' utility.
 - Follow usual provisioning and starting process.

 ### Configuration of the tool.